-It should be noted that not all these would be applied to the development within Plan of Management for Areas of Cultural Significance, as many relate to development that is inconsistent with the categorisation of the land and this plan of management.
+It should be noted that not all these would be applied to the development within Plan of Management for Areas of Cultural Significance - Darlington Point, as many relate to development that is inconsistent with the purpose of the reserve, the categorisation of the land and this plan of management.
 State Environmental Planning Policy (Transport Infrastructure) 2021 is one which most likely would require consideration when evaluating a development on the land.